Agents of Discovery: Setup

 The \textbf{o4-mini} should not be confused with the similarly named GPT-4o.
 OpenAI refers to this as its ``o-series'', a set of so-called reasoning models.
 According to OpenAI, this type of model is able to interact with its own chain of thought, which makes it highly interesting for agentic applications.
 While the o3 model, released at the same time as o4-mini, is more capable, it is also slower and more expensive.
 Therefore, o4-mini was chosen for this study.
 Both models are trained on data up until June 2024.

 The last and most advanced model included in this comparison is \textbf{GPT-5}, which was released in August 2025.
 At the time of writing, it is OpenAI's flagship model that outperforms all its previous models.
 It is trained on data up until and including September 2024.
 Like the o-series, it is a reasoning model.
 The context window is 400k tokens long, which is twice that of o4-mini.
-It is designed not only to reason, but also to know when it needs to ``think'' for longer and when a faster answer will suffice, and to choose its configuration accordingly.